Play of the Game - Illustration by Jung Park

 The first thing I look at for each Game Night product is how much it costs to buy and how readily available it is.

-Because Game Night 2022 was released in October, it’s much easier to find copies online and at my local stores.
-It’s more readily available, so Game Night 2022 also costs less than the other two Game Night products, easily acquired on Amazon, TCGPlayer, or at local stores.
+Because Game Night 2022 is the latest release, it’s easier to find copies online and at my local stores.
+Game Night 2022 costs less than the other two Game Night products which can be acquired on Amazon, TCGPlayer, or at local stores.
 This makes Game Night 2022 the best product in the series for what it’s intended to do since new players are likely more willing to buy or split a $50 box to try out the game than one that costs upwards of $80.

 The next thing I looked at was the overall card value of each of the products.
-While Game Night 2019 came out on top at a little over $100, the cards were only worth about $8 more than the other two Game Night products.
+While Game Night 2019 came out on top at about $100, the cards were only worth about $8 more than the other two Game Night products.

 I also looked at how expensive the Game Night-specific cards were from each product.
 Game Night 2022’s exclusive cards were worth about $40, so for only $10 more you can buy the entire box set.
 While Game Night 2019 and the original Game Night box have similarly valuable exclusive cards, the value of the overall box has increased which makes them less of a deal.
 Players are better off buying the one or two exclusive cards they want as singles if that’s all they’re interested in.